donadigo/donadigo.github.io/_posts/2021-05-30-tminterface.md

 </div>

 ### How do I use it?
 TMInterface bases off everything on console commands, much like Source games such as CS:GO.
 From setting the speed of the game, to setting up a bruteforce script.
 You can toggle the console by pressing the tilde `~` key.
-Script files are stored in `C:\Users\username\Documents\TMInterface\Scripts`.
-There you can create new script files that contain your inputs/other commands that are available with TMInterface.
+Script files are stored in `C:\Users\username\Documents\TMInterface\Scripts`. **Launch the tool for it to create this folder, if it does not exist.** There you can create new script files that contain your inputs/other commands that are available with TMInterface.
 You can open this directory by typing `open_scripts_folder` and hitting enter.
 Type `help` to get list of all the commands available and their short description.
 Type `vars` to see all variables you can set.
 You can check out all available commands & variables [here](https://github.com/donadigo/TMInterfacePublic/blob/master/docs.md).

 The `config.txt` in `C:\Users\username\Documents\TMInterface` file enables you to run a set of commands at the beginning of TMInterface startup.
 In there, you can put commands like `bind r replay` to bind the R key to the command `replay` permanently.

+### Downloads
+Head to the top of the page to download the installer for the newest version.
+If you cannot use the installer for some reason (strongly recommended!), [download the raw .zip installation files](https://github.com/donadigo/donadigo.github.io/raw/master/data/TMInterfaceBeta_1.0.0.zip).

 ### Useful commands
 * `set speed 5` - Sets the global game speed to 5x the normal speed.